Martin2p/Martin2p/README.md

 Currently I am working on two projects:
 1. A small Python port scanner to compare the efficiency of my code in Python.
-2. Building my own WEB Server with Nginx.
+2. Building my own Webserver with Nginx.

 <!--